Tag: Macroeconomics

 US Dollar PRICE Today

 The table below shows the percentage change of US Dollar (USD) against listed major currencies today.
-US Dollar was the weakest against the Euro.
+US Dollar was the strongest against the British Pound.

 USD EUR GBP JPY CAD AUD NZD CHF